Public Financial Management (PFMx) course design

 > [!summary]+ Summary

-> This page describes some background to the PFMx course and demonstrates how whiteboarding was used to bring some consensus to course design.
+> This page describes some background on the PFMx course and demonstrates how whiteboarding was used to bring some consensus to course design.
 (See the bottom of this page for the results of this activity.)

 # Public Financial Management (PFMx) course design